pwFoo/xmpp-server/README.md

 ## Installation

-Before you start, you have to configure your domain's **dynamic name server (DNS) settings**.
+Before you start, you have to configure your domain's **domain name server (DNS) settings**.
 Basically you need one A record pointing to the server and a couple of CNAME records for each additional subdomain we need (for group chat and the web client) pointing to the domain of the server:

 ```